Obtur/bot-Odoo-Product-Import/README.md

 (4 more) Unknown error during import: <class 'binascii.Error'>: Incorrect padding at row 4 Resolve other errors first "

 ONLY WHEN MAP AN IMAGE FIELD WITH THE IMAGE BYNARY COLUMN

+###For more informations, questions, how to, etc... don't forget to read the Wiki